At the Pike's Behest

-Emelya the Simpleton (Емеля-дурак) or At the Pike's Behest (По щучьему веленью) is a Russian,Ukrainian and Belarusian folktale.
-Alexander Afanasyev included the story in his collection Narodnye russkie skazki published in the mid-19th century.
+Emelya the Simpleton (Емеля-дурак) or At the Pike's Behest (По щучьему веленью) is a Russian folktale (skazka).
+Alexander Afanasyev included the story in his collection Narodnye russkie skazki, published in the mid-19th century.

 Synopsis

-Emelya lived in a village on the shore of the Volga River with his two brothers and their wives.
+Emelya lived in a village on the bank of the Volga River with his two brothers and their wives.
 Although he was good-looking, he was also foolish, lazy, and despised work.
 He spent his days sitting on the clay stove in the kitchen.
-His brothers ran a trading business left to them by their dead father.
+His brothers ran a trading business left to them by their late father.
 The brothers left Emelya one day, to sell their wares along the river, leaving Emelya with the wives, promising to return with a kaftan, red boots, and a red hat for their brother.

 During the days and weeks the brothers were gone, the wives tried unsuccessfully to get Emelya to do work, until one day, they left Emelya with a choice: get water from the frozen river, or no dinner and no kaftan, red boots and red hat.
 At that threat, Emelya hurried on his way, and on reaching the river, he grumbled about his problems while hacking away at the thick ice.
 As he scooped water into the buckets, he noticed he had caught a fish: a large pike.
-Emelya was going to take it home for supper, but the pike pleaded with him, promising that if Emelya were to let him go, that Emelya would never need to work again, which was a tempting offer for lazy Emelya.
+Emelya was going to take it home for supper, but the pike pleaded with him, promising that if Emelya were to let it go, he would never need to work again, which was a tempting offer for lazy Emelya.
 All he would need to say, was “By the Pike’s command, and at my desire-(command)“ and his will would be done.
 Emelya agreed, and to his surprise, the commands worked.